History of Portsmouth F.C.: EFL League One and EFL Championship (2017 to present)

-On 21 June 2018, a new club shop named The Pompey Shop was opened at 16 Anson Road, Milton, Portsmouth (PO4 8TB), just behind Fratton Park's North Stand.
-The opening day was attended by Portsmouth players Ben Close, Adam May, Jamal Lowe and Brandon Haunstrup.
-Portsmouth's 2018-19 season in EFL League One began at home on Saturday 4 August 2018 versus Luton Town, which Portsmouth won 1-0.
-Portsmouth remained undefeated in the 2018-19 EFL League One campaign for eleven consecutive league matches, but with the twelfth match on 6 October 2018, they were finally defeated 2-0 by Gillingham FC at Fratton Park.
-On Sunday 31 March 2019, Portsmouth met Sunderland A.F.C. in the 2019 EFL Trophy Final at Wembley Stadium.
-The match finished 1-1 after normal time, 2-2 after 30 minutes of extra time.
-A penalty shootout followed, with Portsmouth winning 5-4 on penalties.
+Portsmouth remained undefeated in the 2018–19 EFL League One campaign for eleven consecutive league matches.
+On 31 March 2019, Portsmouth met Sunderland in the 2019 EFL Trophy final at Wembley Stadium.
+The match finished 1–1 after normal time, 2–2 after 30 minutes of extra time.
+A penalty shootout followed, with Portsmouth winning 5–4 on penalties.
 Portsmouth's regular EFL League One season concluded on 4 May 2019, with the team finishing 4th and qualifying for the League One play-offs.
-In the play-off semi-finals, Portsmouth were met by fifth placed Sunderland.
-The first leg match at the Stadium of Light on 11 May 2019 was won 1-0 by Sunderland.
-The second leg was played at Fratton Park on 16 May 2019 and ended 0-0, which meant Portsmouth lost 0-1 overall and missed a Wembley play-off final for promotion to The Championship.
+In the play-off semi-finals, Portsmouth were met by fifth placed Sunderland, losing 1–0 on aggregate.